caioluis/logto-rs/README.md

 ## Disclaimers
 - This repo is not an official Logto repo, but it would be nice to be so one day.
 - I based my implementation going back-and-forth with Logto's SDKs in Kotlin, JS and Go.
 You will see that the code has a lot of similarities taken from those 3 codebases.
+- **Help is needed and appreciated!
+This is my first Rust library, so I will be glad to have any feedback and help in organising the code better.**
 - The project is not feature complete.
 Here is an advanced feature tracking system, also called todo list:

 ## SDK Convention